The Path to Love

 “Real life” for couples of today encompasses working late, children with needs, TV, too many glasses of wine, quick dinners, and falling into bed at the end of the evening too tired to connect in a fulfilling way.
 It can also be about sickness, aging and more.
 Sometimes when partners must hurriedly pass each other on the life path, they make faulty assumptions that their partner doesn’t care, doesn’t feel desire, or is removed and distant for any number of reasons.
 It’s easy to wrongly fill in the blanks and lose or misplace that quality connection that brought partners together.

-When a couple engages in Couple’s or Sex Therapy, they find that there is a way to bring their energies together to allow the warmth, caring and desire to reemerge.
+When a couple engages in this work, they find that there is a way to bring their energies together to allow the warmth, caring and desire to reemerge.

 Is there a way to become present in your own body so that when you look at your partner, when you touch them in passing, when you put your hands on their neck or shoulders to give a brief massage, that the electricity which has diminished in voltage can be re-ignited?